tariqajyusuf/fidesdocs/pages/regulations/gpc/geo_gpc.md

   </tbody>
 </table>

-You can do this by implementing your own geolocation via IP detection solution to identify the user’s location and appropriately respect their rights, or you can use [Fides](https://ethyca.com/book-demo) to automate this task and adjust jurisdictions as regulations evolve with ease.
+You can do this by implementing your own geolocation via IP detection solution to identify the user’s location and appropriately respect their rights.
+Or you can use [Fides](https://ethyca.com/book-demo) to automate this task and adjust jurisdictions as regulations evolve with ease.

     <Callout emoji="ⓘ">
     If you're unsure how to setup GPC support you can ask the [Fides Slack Community](https://fid.es/join-slack), or get [Privacy Engineering Intelligence from Ethyca](https://ethyca.com/book-demo) now.